What to Write in a Sympathy Card

 - "I'm so sorry for the loss of your best friend. ________ was such a good dog/cat.
 My deepest condolences."

 What to Avoid Writing

 There are both inappropriate and overused messages of sympathy that should be avoided.
 The following cliched or insensitive messages may offend, confuse, or generally harm the grieving person.
 This is not a time to display your own pride or be shallow.
 Do not use the following ten types of messages of sympathy:

 - "He had a good life."
 While this isn't necessarily offensive, it is overused.
 On top of that, saying that the deceased had a good life may not even be true.

 - "That is not fair that ________ died.
 Why did it have to be him?
 He didn't deserve to die.
 He was a better man than most.
 It's just not fair."
 This type of message honing in on the unfairness only focuses on the pain that the living is already dealing with and doesn't do anything to help with the healing process.

 - "He is finally getting some rest now.
 He feels no pain because he is in a better place."
 This is not necessarily offensive, but rather, again, is cliched and overused.
 Chances are the receiver has heard these phrases a few times already.

-- "At least he was able to live a good, pleasurable, full, life.
+- "At least he was able to live a good, pleasurable, full life.
 He lived much longer than some."
-This message is similar to the one above and bringing up the fact that one lived a long life, regardless of how long, is unnecessary because the life is never going to be long enough.
+This message is similar to the one above, and bringing up the fact that one lived a long life, regardless of how long, is unnecessary because that person's life is never going to be long enough.

 - "I know how you feel.
 You'll get over it.
 Time heals all wounds."
 This comes off as insensitive and offers very little consolation to the receiver.